 - Plan breaks and exercise into the day to help keep your child active.

-Additional support for students with particular needs
+Support for students with additional needs

 We recognise that some students, for example some students with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students.